From Entropy to Epiplexity: Rethinking Information for Computationally Bounded Intelligence: Epiplexity, Pre-Training, and OOD Generalization

 \subsection{Measuring Structural Information in Natural Data}

 Among different modalities of natural data, language has proven uniquely fruitful for pre-training, not only for improving in-distribution performance such as language understanding \citep{radford2019language}, but also for out-of-distribution tasks such as robotics control \citep{ahn2022can}, formal theorem proving \citep{song2024lean}, and time-series forecasting \citep{gruver2023large}.
-While equally abundant information (as measured by raw bytes) is available in other modalities, such as images and videos, pre-training on those data sources typically does not confer a similarly broad increase in capabilities.
-We now show that epiplexity helps explain this asymmetry by revealing differences in structural information across datasets.
+While equally abundant total information is available in other modalities, such as images and videos, pre-training on those data sources typically does not confer a similarly broad increase in capabilities.
+We now show that epiplexity helps explain this asymmetry by revealing differences in their structural information content.
 In \Cref{fig:natural-stacked}, we show the estimated decomposition of the information in 5B tokens of data from OpenWebText, Lichess, and CIFAR-5M \citep{nakkiran2020deep} into epiplexity (structural) and time-bounded entropy (random) with a time-bound of $6\times10^{18}$ FLOPs, by training models of up to 160M parameters on at most 5B tokens using requential coding.
-In all cases, epiplexity accounts for only a tiny fraction of the total information, with the OpenWebText data carrying the most epiplexity, followed by chess data.
-Despite carrying the most total information, CIFAR-5M data has the least epiplexity, as over $99\%$ of its information is random (e.g., unpredictability of the exact pixels).
+In all cases, epiplexity accounts for only a tiny fraction of the total information, with the OpenWebText carrying the most epiplexity, followed by chess data.
+Despite having the most total information, CIFAR-5M data has the least epiplexity, as over $99\%$ of its information is random (e.g., unpredictability of the exact pixels).